Synchronized figure skaters must have a lot of patience.

 Logistically, housing synchro teams is possible.
 If they can house 23 teams at the worlds, they can do it at the Olympics.
 It just takes planning and management.

-To say the sport needs more progression, this has been said for years.
-I read this in CFSA skating magazine in 1990.
+For years, the ISU and IOC has said the sport needs more progression.
+Promises of synchro, on the cusp of Olympic glory was promised in a 1990 CFSA skating magazine.
 The sport has progressed beyond the bobbing heads and kick-lines when synchro was a recreational pursuit.
 Today synchro requires the grace and strength of an ice dancer, the speed and talent of a singles skater, and the fearlessness of a pair skater.

 Synchro skaters don’t just glide around delicately in blocks of 16 to classical music.
 They break off into lines eight with AC/DC blasting in the background and intersect while doing twizzles at lightning speeds, knowing full well they could catch another skater’s blade.

 NEXXICE, one of Canada’s top senior level synchro teams, recently won a silver medal 2014 ISU World Synchronized Skating Championships.
-According to Shelley Simonton Barnett, one of their coaches, “skaters are putting their lives on hold” to skate synchro.
+According to co-coach, Shelley Simonton Barnett, “skaters are putting their lives on hold” to skate synchro.
 She said a couple team members asked their professors if they could take their studies on the road.

 “Some [instructors] are not too understanding,” Simonton Barnett said.
 “He [instructor] doesn’t understand because it’s not an Olympic sport.”